 THE ENERGETIC COSMOS LABORATORY: a plan for a long-lived, successful laboratory

-Under the Future Energy Laboratory Kazakhstan Government directive, we propose a laboratory unit for the study of The High Energy Universe and related topics, which explicitly includes the study of gravity, “dark energy”, and cosmology, all of which are tied to high-energy Physics.
+Under the Future Energy Laboratory Kazakhstan Government directive, we established a laboratory unit for the study of The High Energy Universe and related topics, which explicitly includes the study of gravity, “dark energy”, and cosmology, all of which are tied to high-energy Physics.
 There is a clear justification of this grouping: we must look to the cosmos, and the beginning of the universe itself, to see new phenomena and to reach higher energy scales of physical processes.

 Our Proposal – the ECL